apache/trafficcontrol/docs/source/api/cachegroups_parameterID_parameter_available.rst

 Response Structure
 ------------------
-:id:   An integral, unique identifier for the Cache Group
+:id:   An integral, unique identifier for the :term:`Cache Group`
-:name: The name of the Cache Group
+:name: The name of the :term:`Cache Group`

 .. code-block:: json
 	:caption: Response Example